nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

+:alarm_clock: Tick-tock.
+Tick-tock.
+Time is ticking. :alarm_clock:

+:scream: Are you stressed about the lab assignment you can't seem to make any progress with?
+Worried about the endless list of assignments to do? :scream:

+:bellhop_bell: If a quick organisation tool is what you need to get your life together, you're at the right place! :bellhop_bell:

+Introducing, Clock-Work!

-Clock-Work is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Clock-Work is a **desktop application for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Clock-Work can get your assignment management tasks done faster than traditional GUI apps.

 * Table of Contents
   * [1.
 Quick start](#1-quick-start)